Skip to main content

 • ETL_Converter_check

-• Status: Enabled
+• Status: Enable.

-3. Configure ETL Converter
+Configure ETL Converter

 ETL_Converter

-Fill in the ETL converter information
+Fill in the ETL Converter information.

 Add_Data_Converter

-• Name: Must be unique, required
+• Name: Must be unique.
+Required;

-• Type: IoT/Non IoT
+• Type: IoT / Non IoT;

-• Status: Enabled
+• Status: Enable.

-For detailed operations, refer to 【ETL Converter】.
+For operations, see 【ETL Converter】.

 device_list